unionai/unionai-docs/README.md

 ### Comments

-Comments can be included using the Jinja templating syntax like this:
+Comments can be included using the Jinja2 templating syntax like this:

 ```
 {@# This is a comment #@}